World Class Baseball

 World Class Baseball is a baseball video game originally released for the NEC PC Engine in 1988.
 It was re-released for the Wii Virtual Console service in North America on September 17, 2007, and in PAL regions on September 21, 2007.

 Gameplay

-World Class Baseball features 12 teams that must be defeated in the single player Pennant Mode, a knockout competition.
+World Class Baseball features 12 teams that must be defeated in the single player Pennant Mode, in a knockout competition.
 Upon defeating all teams, the player faces off against the Turbo Tigers, a non-player selectable team of all-stars.
 The game also gives the option for players to compete in a one or two player versus exhibition game, or to watch two computer controlled teams play each other.